cbonoz/lisk21/README.md

 ## LiskCollectible

-Enables anyone to sell the rights to a group of documents or property as an ownable NFT backed by Lisk.
+LiskCollectible is a prototype application that enables users to sell groups of documents or digital property as ownable NFTs backed by Lisk.

 ## Inspiration